georgexyz19/georgexyz.com/content/posts/vim-ubuntu-install.md

-title: Vim Full Version Installation in Ubuntu and Tips
+title: Vim Tips
-slug: vim-ubuntu-install
+slug: vim-tips
-meta: Vim Ubuntu Installation Guide
+meta: Vim Installation And Vim Tips
-tags: vim, ubuntu, linux
+tags: vim, tip, linux
 date: 2019-04-01 12:45
-modified: 2020-06-02 16:24
+modified: 2020-08-09 17:37

 Ubuntu 18.04 comes with a stripped down version of Vim.
 If you want to use Vim for